Conditioned random walks on linear groups I: construction of the target harmonic measure: Existence of the target measure

 Then, with $g =g_{n}\cdots g_{k+1}$, $a =g_{k}\cdots g_{1} x$ and $b=y$, we get, for $0\leq k\leq n$,

 Using identity \eqref{ cohomological eq -vers 004} we have

-The random elements $g_1,\ldots,g_n$ are exchangable, which is justified by the assumption that these elements are independent and identically distributed.
+The random elements $g_1,\ldots,g_n$ are exchangeable, which is justified by the assumption that these elements are independent and identically distributed.
 Therefore, we can reverse the order of the elements $g_1,\ldots,g_n$, which gives